ProteinsWebTeam/taxonomy-visualisation/README.md

     A map of classnames to use instead of the defaults.
 Can be useful if using [css-modules](https://github.com/css-modules/css-modules) for example.

     - ancestor: (optional, default: `'ancestor'`)

+      applied to all parent nodes in the focus view (including the focused node)

     - arrow: (optional, default: `'arrow'`)

+      the arrow used to communicate that there are collapsed children

     - bin: (optional, default: `'bin'`)

+      every bar used in the histogram

     - focusRing: (optional, default: `'focus-ring'`)

+      the ring used to show the currently focused node

     - focused: (optional, default: `'focused'`)

+      applied only on the focused node

     - hits: (optional, default: `'hits'`)

+      applied to the histogram container

     - hitsBg: (optional, default: `'hits-bg'`)

+      applied to the histogram background

     - inPath: (optional, default: `'in-path'`)

+      applied to all the nodes and paths either parents or children of the focused node (including the focused node)

     - label: (optional, default: `'label'`)

+      text group displaying the name of a node and the arrow if needed

     - link: (optional, default: `'link'`)

+      path between 2 nodes

     - name: (optional, default: `'name'`)

+      text displaying the name of a node

     - node: (optional, default: `'node'`)

+      node on screen

 #### methods